umkoin/umkoin/doc/build-netbsd.md

 #### Notifications
 ###### ZeroMQ

 Umkoin Core can provide notifications via ZeroMQ.
-If the package is installed, support will be compiled in.
+To compile ZMQ support, install the following dependency and pass `-DWITH_ZMQ=ON` when configuring.
 ```bash
 pkgin install zeromq
 ```